 It's a rematch from yesteryear.
 The Dodgers and Yankees met in the 1981 World Series when the Yankees won their fifth championship.
 It's also the most common World Series matchup in history, occurring 14 times.

 In Yankees' terms, it's been far too long.
-The Bronx Boys haven't won a Fall Classic since the last time they played in it in 2009 — that's over 15 years.
+The Bronx boys haven't won a Fall Classic since the last time they reached the summit in 2009 — that's over 15 years.
 That drought is not close for LA, which last won the World Series during the pandemic-shortened season of 2022.

 Let's visit how these two mammoths stack up against each other, break down the World Series odds, and find the best bet in my MLB picks for this seven-game series.